lanl/nuDustC/README.md

 Ensure the configuration file points to the accessible location of each input file and contains the necessary parameters for the calculation path.

-Boost Math errors: Some older versions of Boost might not work the Gauss Kronrod Quadrature.
+Boost Math errors: Some older versions of Boost might not work with the Gauss Kronrod Quadrature.
 We haven't checked any builds older than 1.78.0.
 If you get math errors, try updating Boost.

 # Community guidelines